 1. Frontline Plus Flea and Tick Treatment For Cats & Kittens

-Frontline Plus is our recommended flea treatment for kittens once they reach 8 weeks of age and meet the weight requirements of 1.5 Lbs.
+Frontline Plus is our recommended flea treatment for kittens once they reach 8 weeks of age and meet the weight requirements of 1.5 lbs.
 It’s not just fleas that are controlled.
-Flea eggs, flea larvae, ticks and chewing lice are all controlled by a regular, once-a-month treatment.
+Flea eggs, flea larvae, ticks, and chewing lice are all controlled by a regular, once-a-month treatment.

 Read the labels and check for any weight or age restrictions, two things that are important when dealing with fleas on kittens.

 - Waterproof flea and tick treatment for cats and kittens: Frontline Plus for Cats provides waterproof, fast-acting, long-lasting flea and tick treatment and control for your cat.
 This product is approved for use on cats and kittens 1.5 lbs and over.

 - Break the flea life cycle with frontline: Frontline flea and tick treatment for cats kills adult fleas plus flea eggs and larvae to stop existing infestations and prevent establishment of new infestations.

 - Kills fleas and ticks: Frontline flea and tick treatment for cats kills fleas, flea eggs, lice, and ticks.
 This flea and tick treatment kills ticks, including those that may transmit Lyme disease.

 - Trusted flea and tick protection for cats: Frontline Plus for Cats has been trusted by veterinarians for nearly 20 years.
 Made with 2 tough killing ingredients, fipronil and (S)-methoprene – one to kill adult fleas and ticks and the second to kill flea eggs and larvae – this fast-acting, long-lasting protection provides flea and tick control for cats and kittens 8 weeks and older.